 NRG further states that signing a final agreement and actually closing a deal are not simultaneous and conditions may have to be met before closing occurs (NRG Comments at 2).
 Thus, NRG recommends that Final Notice of Assignment be sent to the Department no later than five business days before Notice of Assignment letters are sent to customers in accordance with the Revised Proposal (NRG Comments at 2-3).
-NRG also recommends that the Department protect from public disclosure the Final Notice of Assignment submitted to the Department because public disclosure of the impending assignment, before customers receive their Notice of Assignment letters and options, may cause confusion and result in numerous calls by customers to the Department and the distribution companies (NRG Comments at 2).
+NRG also recommends that the Department protect from public disclosure the Final Notice of Assignment, before customers receive their Notice of Assignment letters and options, may cause confusion and result in numerous calls by customers to the Department and the distribution companies (NRG Comments at 2).